I Am Curious (Yellow): Plot

-Director Vilgot Sjöman plans to make a social film starring his lover Lena Nyman, a young theatre student who has a strong interest in social issues.
+Director Vilgot Sjöman plans to make a social film starring his lover (played by Lena Nyman), a young theatre student who has a strong interest in social issues.

 Nyman's character, also named Lena, lives with her father in a small apartment in Stockholm and is driven by a burning passion for social justice and a need to understand the world, people and relationships.
 Her little room is filled with books, papers, and boxes full of clippings on topics such as "religion" and "men", and files on each of the 23 men with whom she has had sex.
 The walls are covered with pictures of concentration camps and a portrait of Francisco Franco, reminders of the crimes being perpetrated against humanity.
 She walks around Stockholm and interviews people about social classes in society, conscientious objection, gender equality, and the morality of vacationing in Franco's Spain.
 She and her friends also picket embassies and travel agencies.
 Lena's relationship with her father, who briefly went to Spain to fight Franco as part of the International Brigades, is problematic, and she is distressed by the fact that he returned from Spain for unknown reasons after only a short period.

 Through her father Lena meets the slick Bill (Börje in the original Swedish), who works at a menswear shop and voted for the Rightist Party.
 They begin a love affair, but Lena soon finds out from her father that Bill has another woman, Marie, and a young daughter.
 Lena is furious that Bill has not been open with her, and goes to the country on a bicycle holiday.
 Alone in a cabin in the woods, she attempts an ascetic life-style, meditating, studying nonviolence and practicing yoga.
 Bill soon comes looking for her in his new car.
 She greets him with a shotgun, but they soon make love.
 Lena confronts Bill about Marie, and finds out about another of his lovers, Madeleine.
 They fight and Bill leaves.
 Lena has strange dreams, in which she ties two teams of soccer players – she notes that they number 23 – to a tree, shoots Bill and cuts his penis off.
 She also dreams of being taunted by passing drivers as she cycles down a road, until finally Martin Luther King Jr. drives up.
 She apologizes to him for not being strong enough to practice nonviolence.

 Lena returns home, destroys her room, and goes to the car showroom where Bill works to tell him she has scabies.
 They are treated at a clinic, and then go their separate ways.
 As the embedded story of Lena and Bill begins to resolve, the film crew and director Sjöman are featured more.
 The relationship between Lena the actress and Bill the actor has become intimate during the production of Vilgot's film, and Vilgot is jealous and clashes with Bill.
 The film concludes with Lena returning Vilgot's keys as he meets with another young female theatre student.